SAEconomics.com is a project of Southeast Arizona Economic Development Group (SAEDG)

 In 2021, visits to state and national parks in Santa Cruz County mostly rebounded after COVID-related declines in 2020.
 The exception was Patagonia Lake, which saw visits drop 14.8% in 2021 after increasing 0.2% in 2020.
 Visits to Tubac Presidio were up 40.2% in 2021 following a 39.7% decline in 2020.
 Visits to Tumacacori were up 40.6% in 2021, after falling 40.2% in 2020.

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Santa Cruz County's travel industry (including business and leisure travel) generated $118.5 million in direct spending in 2020, down 49.5% from 2019.
-Santa Cruz County's travel industry supported 1,800 jobs (down 15.3%) countywide with earnings of $49.3 million (down 14.3%) in 2020, according to the study.
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Santa Cruz County's travel industry (including business and leisure travel) generated $190.8 million in direct spending in 2021, up 60.9% following a 49.5% COVID-related decline in 2020.
+Santa Cruz County's travel industry supported 1,900 jobs countywide in 2021 (up 11.1% after falling 5.3% the year prior) with associated household earnings of $55.8 million (up 13.2% following a 4.3% drop the previous year).

 BORDER CROSSINGS: In 2021, pedestrian border crossings from Mexico into the US at the Nogales port of entry in Santa Cruz County were up 23.7% after falling 58.5% in 2020, the first year of the COVID pandemic.
 The number of personal vehicle passengers through the Nogales port was up by 31.2% in 2021, following a 47.3% drop in 2020.
 Despite the increases in 2021, both pedestrian and vehicle passenger crossings remained at near-record lows (with the record lows set in 2020, with records back to 1996).